drew-beckmen/ES6-Syntax-Drills/README.md

 The objective of this lab assignment is to practice ES6 fundamentals that were explored in lecture.

+This lab also contains some code drills to practice asynchronous JavaScript.

 ## Concepts Covered in Code:

 1. Template Literals